polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### InvalidSpecName
-The name of specification does not match between the current runtime and the new runtime.

 ---------
 #### SpecVersionNeedsToIncrease
-The specification version is not allowed to decrease between the current runtime and the new runtime.

 ---------
 #### FailedToExtractRuntimeVersion
-Failed to extract the runtime version from the new runtime.

-Either calling `Core_version` or decoding `RuntimeVersion` failed.

 ---------
 #### NonDefaultComposite
-Suicide called when the account has non-default composite data.

 ---------
 #### NonZeroRefCount
-There is a non-zero reference count preventing the account from being purged.

 ---------
 #### CallFiltered
-The origin filter prevent the call to be dispatched.

 ---------